Part of the Gay Seattle Guide — bars, events & things to do.

 Seattle, Washington

-The Seattle Eagle has been Capitol Hill's original leather bar since 1981, making it one of the longest-surviving gay bars in the city.
+The Seattle Eagle has been Capitol Hill's leather bar since the 1980s, making it the oldest leather bar in the city and one of its longest-surviving gay bars.
 The space at 314 E Pike is exactly what it looks like — dark, unpretentious, and unapologetically cruisy, with chain-link fence decor, pool tables, and a massive back deck that becomes a social scene of its own on warmer nights.
 It's a destination for the leather and Levi's crowd, but the vibe is more rugged neighborhood bar than anything exclusive, and the door stays open seven days a week starting at 4pm.
 The programming keeps things lively year-round, from underwear nights and themed parties to hip-hop dance nights with flashing laser lights that completely transform the intimate space.
-The Eagle has also found itself at the center of ongoing advocacy work — when Washington State liquor inspectors cited the bar in 2024 over fetish attire, the LGBTQ+ community rallied in its defense, ultimately helping push forward statewide legislative changes to decriminalize queer bodies in bars.
+The Eagle has also found itself at the center of ongoing advocacy work — when Washington State liquor inspectors flagged the bar in 2024 over fetish attire, the LGBTQ+ community rallied in its defense, ultimately helping push forward statewide legislative changes to decriminalize queer bodies in bars.
 It's that kind of place: equal parts gathering spot and symbol of what the community is willing to fight to protect.

 Have feedback on this description?
 Let us knowGet the full experience — check in, follow this venue, and connect with the community.